-For the latest information on China's visa rules, see our latest 2014 Guide to Getting a Visa in China.
+For the latest information on China's visa rules, see our 2014 Guide to Getting a Work Visa in China.

 Unless you're from Singapore, Brunei or Japan (and can therefore stay in the PRC visa-free for 15 days), you'll need to get a China visa for Mainland China whether you're just here for a short trip to see the F1 in Shanghai or looking to set up shop in Yiwu sourcing socks and garters.
-We've checked and condensed the information from our other China visa posts, re-scoured the 'net and checked in again with our visa gurus Magic at Shanghai and Yuri at Beijing to get you the latest on what you need to know about visas in China.
+We've checked and condensed the information from our other China visa posts, re-scoured the 'net and checked in again with our visa gurus Magic at Visa in China in Shanghai and Yuri at Get in2 China in Beijing to get you the latest on what you need to know about visas in China.

 Which visa do I need?